 Three of my immediate family members died unexpectedly between my twenty-sixth and thirty-fourth birthdays.
 For years I let those losses dictate how much and how often, I could experience joy.
 Anytime I started to feel light, free, or happy, the old feeling of “waiting for the other shoe to drop” would creep in.

-Can you only be happy if things are going your way and all the stars are aligned in your favor?
+Can you only be happy if things are going your way and all the stars are aligned in your favour?

 I believe we’re born with the innate capacity to experience emotional well-being and joy; it’s our birthright to feel good.
 Happiness comes from within; we’re wired for it.
 We just have to remember to choose this moment to moment.